• Skip to primary navigation

 cancel uber eats order

 From there, you’ll see various options you can select.
 Choose “wrong or missing items.”
 You can then provide information on what items are missing from your order.
-Uber Eats will usually automatically refund you the missing items if you request the refund immediately.
+Uber Eats will usually automatically refund the missing items if you request the refund immediately.

 cancel uber eats order